pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 // error: value 'number' is not a member of Foo
 ```

-Understanding this is helpful when we try to understand how to understand a class that has a constructor.
+Understanding this is helpful when we need to extend a class that has a constructor.
 For example:

 ```scala
 // THIS WILL NOT WORK